 Exploring the Cobalt Mining District National Historic Site of Canada, located in Cobalt and township of Coleman.

-There is so much information when you follow the Heritage Silver Trail, we had to spend two days following the Trail Map.
+There is so much information when you follow the Heritage Silver Trail, we spent two days exploring the individual sites.
 The museum and mine tour were closed due to COVID restrictions, or we would have spent one more day.

 The best place to start is on the website of the Cobalt Historical Society.
 The Trail Map and Trail Guide are readily available for download.
-Another great trail guide can be downloaded from the Ministry of Energy, Northern Development and Mines
+Another great trail guide is available for download from the Ministry of Energy, Northern Development and Mines

 The trail starts in the Town of Cobalt.
 You can follow the trail with your car or take the bike.
 We found plenty of parking at every site.
 This year is a really bad year for the tourist industry, but a great year for us as we try to avoid the crowds.

 The trail signs are easy to follow and there is a description at every site.
 We recommend to read the Trail Guide, there is more detail in there and you can read in the shade.
 We had some really hot days without clouds.